Pumi

 The Pumi is generally a robust breed with excellent longevity, typically living 12-13 years with proper care.
 Australian owners will find these dogs adapt well to our varied climate, though like many breeds, they do have some health considerations worth knowing about.

 Hip dysplasia is the most common concern, where the hip joint doesn't develop properly, potentially leading to arthritis and mobility issues.
-Responsible Australian breeders screen for this condition, so always ask to see health certificates.
+Responsible Australian breeders screen for this condition, so always ask to see health certificates from the parents.
 If your Pumi does develop hip problems, maintaining a healthy weight is crucial - those extra kilos put additional stress on already compromised joints.

 Patellar luxation, where the kneecap slips out of place, is another hereditary condition to watch for.
 You might notice your dog occasionally skipping or holding up a back leg.
 Most cases are manageable with anti-inflammatory medication and controlled exercise.